-- 352.3.1 Competition suspension can only be used for ICR infractions during sprint heats, team sprint heats, bonus sprints (both intermediate and finish) and popular competitions. - 352.3.2 In Sprint competitions, a competition suspension means that the competitor will be ranked last in the heat and last in the round (6th for final, 12th for 1/2 finals and 30th for 1/4 finals). - 352.3.3 In Mass Start or Skiathlon competitions, a competition suspension means that the competitor will be relegated out of the result of a bonus sprint. - 352.3.4 In popular competitions, suspension means that the competitor is ranked on last rank and his/her time is not published. - 352.3.5 Competition suspension will always be accompanied by a written reprimand. - 352.3.6 In Team sprint competitions, a competition suspension means that the team will be ranked last in the heat and last in the round.
+- 352.3.1 Competition suspension can only be used for ICR infractions during sprint heats, team sprint heats, bonus sprints (both intermediate and finish) and popular competitions. - In Sprint competitions, a competition suspension means that the competitor will be ranked last in the heat and last in the round (6th for final, 12th for 1/2 finals and 30th for 1/4 finals). - In Mass Start or Skiathlon competitions, a competition suspension means that the competitor will be relegated out of the result of a bonus sprint. - In popular competitions, suspension means that the competitor is ranked on last rank and his/her time is not published. - 352.3.5 Competition suspension will always be accompanied by a written reprimand. - In Team sprint competitions, a competition suspension means that the team will be ranked last in the final heat..